wish2023/tp/docs/UserGuide.md

    Default: No deadline.
 * `RECURRENCE` is one of **TODAY**, **MONDAY**, **TUESDAY**, **WEDNESDAY**, **THURSDAY**, **FRIDAY**, **SATURDAY**, **SUNDAY** or a specific date (**DD-MM-YYYY**).

+   This is where the user can input a specific date to do the task on.
    If it is not **TODAY** or a specific date, it will be treated as occuring every week.
 For example, **MONDAY** means happening every Monday.

    Default: **TODAY**.